What is Pseudonymization?

 Is the cost greater than the benefits?

 Privacy and IT professionals who understand this topic can understand the benefits of data pseudonymization and data anonymization.
-However, the idea should penetrate a broader audience; key stakeholders and upper management.
+However, the idea should penetrate to a broader audience; key stakeholders and upper management.

 It is important to understand that the benefits of implementing such techniques will overcome the implementation costs and contribute to the education of everyone handling and processing personal data.